aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/import-images-psd-layers/_index.md

 A: Yes!
 Aspose has libraries for various programming languages, including .NET, C++, and Python.

 **Q: Is there a free version of Aspose.PSD for Java?**
-A: Yes, Aspose provides [a free trial](https://releases.aspose.com/) you can download and start experimenting with.
+A: Yes, Aspose provides [a free trial download](https://releases.aspose.com/) you can download and start experimenting with.

 **Q: What should I do if I encounter issues?**
 A: You can visit the [Aspose Support Forum](https://forum.aspose.com/c/psd/34) to get assistance from the community and Aspose experts.

 **Q: How do I buy a license for Aspose.PSD for Java?**
-A: You can purchase a license by visiting the [Aspose purchase page](https://purchase.aspose.com/buy).
+A: You can purchase a license by visiting the [Aspose.PSD license purchase page](https://purchase.aspose.com/buy).

 ---